Seanmclem/supaglue-starter/README.md

 # SupaGlue Starter?

-I plan to for the Gluestack starter-kit demo app, and make my own modifications.
+I have forked the Gluestack starter-kit demo app, and plan to make my own modifications.
 I will not be using any code from paid starters that I have bought.
 I will instead roll my own based on supabase and expo docs.
 I need
 - [ ] update this started to use latest packages including expo beta, and nativewinds 4.1+, etc
 - [ ] add supabase with web/app specific configurations, based on supabase docs and public examples
 - [ ] secure expo and nexjs routing based on their respective documentation examples